mamcer/mamcer.github.io/_posts/2017-02-27-net-code-coverage.md

 ![OpenCover xml](../img/2017-02-27-net-code-coverage/02-open-cover-xml.png)

-This file is not particulary friendly for humans.
+This file is not particularly friendly for humans.
 That is where report-generator can help us.
 Run `report-generator.cmd`

 ![Report Generator Run](../img/2017-02-27-net-code-coverage/03-report-generator-run.png)

-and almost inmediately we will have a `coverage-report` folder at the solution level with the OpenCover coverage results in a friendly html report
+and almost immediately we will have a `coverage-report` folder at the solution level with the OpenCover coverage results in a friendly html report

 ![Coverage Report Folder](../img/2017-02-27-net-code-coverage/04-coverage-report.png)